 eBooks are electronic versions of the printed books that you might find on the shelf in the library.
-The only difference is that you can read them online (and print from them), 24 hours a day, 7 days a week, on or off campus.
+The benefits of eBooks are that:

 The eReference library for programmers and IT professionals.
 Covering the latest in IT, computing, e-commerce and many of the new technologies, Safari Tech Books also contains user guides for popular types of software.

 PLEASE NOTE: Safari Tech Books are not compatible with Google Chrome.

 If you experience a problem using any of the eBook services please contact email@example.com and give details of the eBook services you are using together with details of the book.